Roudy111/UnityEditorToolSet-ObjectCloners/README.md

-//Aim to provide In-editor and later in runtime Cloner tools for Motion Design
+//Aim to provide In-editor and later in runtime Cloner tools for Level Design & Motion Design